-The easiest way to list the characters and not to provide unintentional spoilers to new readers is to offer them in order of their first appearance and their basic relationship to the story at that point.
-I will not be giving a full background or recounting every way in which a character impacts the events, but you may still pick up some juicy bits about a character that play in the background of the action.
+This lists select important characters them in order of their first appearance and their basic relationship to the story at that point.
+This isn't a full reference page, but you may still pick up some juicy bits about a character that play in the background of the action.